 Signal Category Width Description LRVALID Transport 1 Channel valid.
 When this signal is LOW, other TX signals on the LR channel are not valid.
-LRVC Transport clog2(LTI_VC_COUNT) Virtual Channel number.
+LRVC Transport ceil(log2(LTI_VC_COUNT)) VC number.
 LRCREDIT Transport LTI_VC_COUNT Channel credit grant.
 LRCREDIT is an RX signal that flows in the other direction from other LR channel signals.
-It is not affected by LRVALID.
+It is not affected by LRVALID .
 LRID Flow LTI_ID_WIDTH Translation request ID.
 The value of LRID must match a translation request that has not yet had a response.
 LRCTAG Flow 1 Translation completion tag.
-LRCTAG can be any value and must be returned by the LTI master with the completion.
+LRCTAG can be either value and must be returned by the LTI Manager with the completion.